juls0730/juls07.dev/content/blog/magic-of-docker-compose.md

 There are a couple things to unpack here, so let’s break it down:

 Both our Nginx and KeyDB service use an image that is on DockerHub, so we don't need to make the Dockerfile ourselves, instead, Docker Compose will pull the image automatically and have everything preconfigured for us, like every other image I have used in this article, I opted for the alpine images.
 Our KeyDB service uses an external volume defined in the volumes section at the bottom of the file so that we can have persistent data, which is important when we might have data we want to keep in databases.
 Furthermore, the KeyDB section has a `ports` key, which defines the ports that that container uses, and which port it should be mapped to on the host system. it’s not 100% necessary to have this port be exposed, but I like having it exposed so that I can look at the data in an external DB viewer without having to do complicated hacks to access the database in the container.
-Next, the KeyDB service has a key that tells it to restart always, so if it encounters a crash, or stops unexpectedly it will be restarted by docker automatically.
+Next, the KeyDB service has a key that tells it to restart unless it's stopped, so if it encounters a crash, or stops unexpectedly it will be restarted by docker automatically.
 Finally, in our Nginx service, we have a volume that points to a local file and also has `ro` at the end of it, so what gives?
 The local path mounts the nginx.conf file that we made previously in the article to the path that Nginx looks for the nginx config so that we can use our modified config, and the `ro` at the end of the file tells Docker to mount it as a read-only file in the container.

 We’re not quite done yet though, because if you start up the containers you might notice that it might not work properly right away.
 Our `compose.yml` file should look like this so far: